jamcgee/jamcgee.github.io/content/article/2021/01/portable-sockets-basics.md

 If you need to use it, the largest problem is going to be the number of descriptors that can be represented by `fd_set`.
 On all platforms, this can be tuned by setting `FD_SETSIZE` *before* including the socket headers.
 Due to the different nature in socket representation, the interpretation of the constant is slightly different.
-On Windows, `fd_set` is implemented as an array and `FD_SETSIZE` determines the size of that array (defaulting to 64).
+On Windows, `fd_set` is implemented as an array and `FD_SETSIZE` determines the *number* of sockets that can be stored in the array (defaulting to 64).
-On Unix, `fd_set` is implemented as a bitfield and `FD_SETSIZE` impacts the high descriptor number that can be saved in the structure (typically defaulting to 1024).
+On Unix, `fd_set` is implemented as a bitfield and `FD_SETSIZE` impacts the *highest* descriptor number that can be saved in the structure (typically defaulting to 1024).

 The superior option, `poll`, is available on all currently *supported* platforms, introduced by Microsoft in Windows 8.1 under the name [`WSAPoll`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsapoll).
 Its absence from Windows 7 may cause issues for some developers despite that system no longer being supported by Microsoft.
 The only notable difference is that `WSAPoll` is very picky about the values placed in the `events` field: including `POLLHUP`, `POLLERR`, or `POLLNVAL` will cause the function to fail.
 As these conditions are checked regardless, this doesn't introduce any meaningful compatibility issue.

-For applications dealing with a larger number of simultaneous connections, it is generally necessary to move onto the more modern systems, such as [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) on Linux, [kqueue](https://www.freebsd.org/cgi/man.cgi?query=kqueue&sektion=2) on BSD derivatives, and [I/O Completion Ports](https://docs.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports) or [Registered I/O](https://docs.microsoft.com/en-us/windows/win32/api/mswsock/ns-mswsock-rio_extension_function_table) on Windows.
+For applications dealing with a larger number of simultaneous connections, it is generally necessary to move onto the more modern systems, such as [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) on Linux, [kqueue](https://www.freebsd.org/cgi/man.cgi?query=kqueue&sektion=2) on BSD derivatives (including macOS), and [I/O Completion Ports](https://docs.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports) or [Registered I/O](https://docs.microsoft.com/en-us/windows/win32/api/mswsock/ns-mswsock-rio_extension_function_table) on Windows.
-Commercial Unices tend to adopt the IOCP model from Windows.
+Commercial Unices (AIX, Solaris) have adopted the IOCP model from Windows.
 Due to the complexity of these interfaces and significant differences in their conceptual models, greater levels of abstraction are required to provide source compatibility.
 At this point, libraries like [libuv](https://libuv.org/) or [asio](https://think-async.com/) become attractive.